Where to see art outdoors: Sculpture parks and art gardens to visit now

 - West Yorkshire

-Running annually from April to October, in Capability Brown's 'lost' lower gardens, Burghley House’s renowned sculpture exhibitions show a mixture of specially-commissioned and loaned works which often take their inspiration from the house and gardens.
+Running annually from April to October, in landscape designer Capability Brown's 'lost' lower gardens, Burghley House’s renowned sculpture exhibitions show a mixture of works which often take their inspiration from the house and gardens.
 Explore fantastic sculpture alongside pretty wildflowers, a charming icehouse and expansive lake, all in Burghley's vast grounds.

-For inspiring views of the work of renowned sculptor Henry Moore, you of course can't go wrong with a visit to his studio, where the gardens are littered with fine examples of his immediately recognisable forms.
-Demonstrating the artist’s skill, with a range of work from large-scale outdoor sculptures to small maquettes, the gardens at his former home are perfect for a creatively fuelled day outdoors.
+For inspiring views of the work of renowned sculptor, Henry Moore, the gardens at the studio are littered with fine examples of his work.
+Demonstrating the artist’s versatile skill, from large-scale outdoor sculptures to small maquettes, the gardens at his former home are perfect for a creatively fuelled stroll outdoors.